Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 ```

 @@@ note
-Remember that registry has to be accessible to the Hydrosphere platform so it can pull the runtime whenever it has to run a model with this runtime.
+Remember that the registry has to be accessible to the Hydrosphere platform so it can pull the runtime whenever it has to run a model with this runtime.
 @@@

 That's it.
-You've just created a simple runtime that you can use in your own projects.
-It's an almost identical version of our [python runtime implementation](https://github.com/Hydrospheredata/hydro-serving-python).
+You have just created a simple runtime that you can use in your own projects.
+It  is an almost identical version of our [python runtime implementation](https://github.com/Hydrospheredata/hydro-serving-python).
 You can always look up details there.